GitLab Backend

 - Architecture compatibility (x64, arm64, x86, arm)

-- Libc variant (gnu or musl, for Linux)
+- Libc variant (gnu or musl for Linux, msvc for Windows)

 - Archive format preference (tar.gz, zip, etc.)